csebold/f9-ai/features/1_1_roadmap.md

 ### Files

 * Projects have files and they will be sent along, or referred to, in the first chat in a conversation
+* Chats will be able to upload files that are specific to that chat

 ### Persistence of memory in a single chat